Monitor SQL Server Disk Space And Implement Alert System

 NOTE: The available space is reported in ‘bytes’ and not in MBs therefore elevating the level of difficulty a little bit.

-It is obvious that once you have queried the information then just setting up a stored procedure or a self-generated script is required for its regular execution via the server Agent job for sending out alerts in case a threshold has been hit.
+Now, after you monitor SQL server disk space, let’s move further.
+It is obvious that after querying the information, setting up a stored procedure or a self-generated script is required for its regular execution via the server Agent job for sending out alerts in case a threshold has been hit.

 Method 1: This one can be implemented in SQL versions 2000 and above as it employs a CDO for sending out alert emails through a call to a ‘custom’ SP, i.e. sp_send_cdosysmail.
 This stored procedure is a medium for sending alerts through the mail from the servers that do not have SQL Mail (Outlook) installed on them.

 Method 2: Similarly, someone with SQL 2008 R2 SP1 and later can go for the new ‘sys.dm_os_volume_stats()’ DFM.

 Nevertheless, both ways, implementing an alert system that processes every 5 minutes, for instance, is the best way to monitor SQL Server disk space to ensure that ample of storage is available in the database and logs.

 Bringing It All Together

 Finally, we can come to the conclusion that the above-mentioned ways are the best to implement to disk space alert in SQL server as well as SQL server disk space monitoring for users.
 However, users must execute these operations carefully without any sort of disruptions at all.
 Even a small mistake to monitor SQL server disk space can result in severe consequences.